-t.72 A hit which arrives on a non-valid part of the target is not counted as a hit; it does not stop the fencing phrase and does not annul any subsequent hits.
+t.72.
+1. A hit which arrives on a non-valid part of the target is not counted as a hit; it does not stop the fencing phrase and does not annul any subsequent hits.

-If a fencer substitutes a non-valid part of his target for a valid part, either by covering it or by any abnormal movement, the Referee must penalise him by applying the penalties specified in Articles t.114, t.116, t.120, and any hit scored by the fencer at fault is annulled.
+2. If a fencer substitutes a non-valid part of his target for a valid part, either by covering it or by any abnormal movement, the Referee must penalise him by applying the penalties specified in Articles t.114, t.116, t.120, and any hit scored by the fencer at fault is annulled.

-C. JUDGING OF HITS AT SABRE
+JUDGING OF HITS AT SABRE

-I. MATERIALITY AND ANNULMENT OF HITS
+MATERIALITY AND ANNULMENT OF HITS

-t.73 Only hits registered by the apparatus may be taken into account.
-In no case may the Referee award a hit unless it has been properly registered by the apparatus (except as laid down in the Rules, cf. o.17, o.24 and for penalty hits).
-He will not take account of hits scored by movements started before 'Play' or after 'Halt' (cf. t.18).

-However, the Referee must take into account any possible malfunctions in the electrical equipment; in particular he must annul a hit he has just awarded in accordance with a signal from the apparatus if it can be established, by tests carried out under his attentive supervision, before the bout has effectively re-started and with no changes having been made to the equipment (cf. t.35/d):

-- that a hit made by the fencer judged to have been hit does not cause the apparatus to register; - that a hit made by the fencer judged to have been hit does not remain fixed on the apparatus;

-- that the signal of a hit against the fencer judged to have been hit can be produced either without there having been in fact a valid hit, or by a hit on the weapon or on a non-valid surface.

-If the sabre of the fencer judged to have been hit does not conform with Article m.24/4 and 24/6 (insulation of the interior and exterior of the guard, of the handle and of the pommel), there will be no annulment, even if a hit on the weapon causes a signal to register.

-The Referee should also apply the following rules:
+- t.73.
+Competitions at sabre are judged with the help of an electric apparatus registering hits. - 1.
+To judge the materiality of a hit, only hits signalled by the registering apparatus may be taken into account.
+The Referee cannot award a hit unless it has been properly registered by the apparatus, except for penalty hits.
+He will not take account of hits scored by movements started before 'Play!' or after 'Halt!' (cf. t.18.1-3). - 2.
+However, the Referee must take into account any possible malfunc-tions in the electrical equipment; in particular he must annul a hit he has just awarded in accordance with a signal from the apparatus if it can be established, by tests carried out under his attentive supervision, before the bout has effectively re-started and with no changes having been made to the equipment (cf. t.35.2.d): - that a hit made by the fencer judged to have been hit does not cause the apparatus to register; - that a hit made by the fencer judged to have been hit does not remain fixed on the apparatus; - that the signal of a hit against the fencer judged to have been hit can be produced either without there having been in fact a valid hit, or by a hit on the weapon or on a non-valid surface. - 3.
+If the sabre of the fencer judged to have been hit does not conform with Article m.24.6-8 (insulation of the interior and exterior of the guard, of the handle and of the pommel), there will be no annulment, even if a hit on the weapon causes a signal to register. - 4.
+The Referee should also apply the following rules: - a) Only the last hit made before the fault was established can be annulled. - b) A competitor who makes any modification in or who changes his equipment without being asked by the Referee to do so, before the Referee has given his decision, loses all right to the annulment of the hit (cf. t.35.2.d). - c) If the bout has effectively recommenced, a competitor cannot claim the annulment of a hit awarded against him before the said recommencement of the bout. - d) The location of a fault in the equipment (including the equipment of the competitors) has no bearing on whether or not a hit should be annulled.